inkdropapp/docs-old/src/pages/manual/extend-inkdrop-with-plugins.md

 ---
 index: 70
-category: "usage"
+category: 'usage'
 toc: true
-path: "/manual/extend-inkdrop-with-plugins"
+path: '/manual/extend-inkdrop-with-plugins'
-title: "Extend Inkdrop with Plugins"
+title: 'Extend Inkdrop with Plugins'
 ---

 Plugins add new functionality or provide new look to Inkdrop.